McCaughey septuplets: Media and public response

 The birth attracted significant media attention, both positive and negative, including a feature in Time magazine in December 1997.
 "In the beginning, for every ten letters we would get that were happy for us, we'd get one letter accusing us of exploiting the kids and being selfish to waste the world's resources on a family this big," said Bobbi in a 2007 interview.
 "Our neighbors never gawked.
 Here in Carlisle they gave us privacy.
 But we had complete strangers come around to the back door, knock, and ask if they could hold a baby."

-The McCaugheys were the recipients of many donations, including a 5500 ft² (511 m2) house, a van and diapers for the first two years, as well as nanny services, clothes, and even the State of Iowa offering full college scholarships to any state university in Iowa upon their maturity and graduation from high school, also by the Hannibal–LaGrange University in Missouri.
-President Bill Clinton personally telephoned the McCaugheys to wish them his congratulations.
-The surviving Dionne quintuplets (Yvonne Dionne, Annette Allard, and Cecile Langlois) wrote an open letter warning the parents to keep the septuplets out of the public eye and not allow them to fall into the same pitfalls as their parents did, but wished them the best of luck in raising them and their personal congratulations; the letter read:
+The McCaugheys were the recipients of many donations, including a 5,500 ft² (511 m2) house, a van, nanny services, clothes, and diapers for the first two years.
+The State of Iowa offered full college scholarships to any state university in Iowa upon the children's graduation from high school.
+Hannibal–LaGrange University, in Hannibal, Missouri, also offered full scholarships to the children when they were born.
+President Bill Clinton personally telephoned the McCaugheys to congratulate them.
+The surviving Dionne quintuplets (Yvonne Dionne, Annette Allard, and Cécile Langlois) wrote an open letter warning the parents to keep the septuplets out of the public eye and not allow them to fall into the same pitfalls as their parents did, but they congratulated Bobbi and Kenny and wished them the best of luck in raising the children.
+The letter reads as follows:

-By the time of the septuplets' tenth birthday in 2007, the family was declining most requests for interviews, other than annual stories with the Des Moines CBS television affiliate KCCI and Ladies' Home Journal.
+By the septuplets' tenth birthday in 2007, the family was declining most requests for interviews, other than annual stories with the Des Moines CBS television affiliate KCCI and Ladies' Home Journal.
 Bobbi McCaughey has noted that the level of media attention does not necessarily mean they have granted many interviews, saying, "There was all kinds of stuff in the papers early on but they never actually interviewed us.
-Most of it is one paper quoting another."
+Most of it is one paper quoting another".

 Bobbi and Kenny both occasionally speak at anti-abortion events and continue to oppose selective reduction.
 Bobbi has been quoted as saying, "Well, come to our house, and tell me which four I shouldn't have had!"
-The family continues to attend a Baptist church in West Des Moines, Iowa where Kenny serves as a deacon.
+The family continues to attend a Baptist church in West Des Moines, Iowa, where Kenny serves as a deacon.
 In 2010, for the septuplets' 13th birthday, a documentary was made by TLC chronicling the event.

 Later lives

 The septuplets graduated from Carlisle High School in May 2016.
-Natalie, Kelsey, Nathan and Joel took up scholarships offered by private Hannibal-LaGrange University in Hannibal, Missouri, Kenny and Alexis chose to stay in the Des Moines area and attend Des Moines Area Community College, and Brandon enlisted in the United States Army.
+Natalie, Kelsey, Nathan and Joel took up scholarships offered by Hannibal-LaGrange University.
+Kenny and Alexis chose to stay in the Des Moines area and attend Des Moines Area Community College, and Brandon enlisted in the United States Army.

-In 2017, the septuplets became aunts and uncles when Mikayla gave birth to a son after getting married in 2015.
-Natalie was the first of the septuplets to get married, in May 2019.
+In 2017, the septuplets became aunts and uncles when their sister Mikayla gave birth to a son after getting married in 2015.
+In May 2019, Natalie was the first of the septuplets to get married.
 Brandon also got married in August 2019.
 By the end of 2022, when the septuplets turned 25, Brandon and Kenny had become fathers.